Surrogate-assisted distributed swarm optimisation for computationally expensive geoscientific models: Related work

-Further work using swarm optimisation is part of latest research.
-Li et. al \cite{LI2019291} presented ensemble of surrogates assisted particle swarm optimization of medium scale expensive problems which used multiple trial positions for each particle and selected the promising positions by using the superiority and uncertainty of the ensemble simultaneously.
-In order to feature faster convergence and to avoid wrong global attraction of models, the optima of two surrogates that featured polynomial regression and radial basis function models were evaluated in the convergence state of particles.
-Liao et. al \cite{LIAO2020106262} presented multi-surrogate multi-tasking optimization of expensive problems to accelerate the convergence by regarding the two surrogates as two related tasks.
-Therefore, two optimal solutions found by the multi-tasking algorithm was evaluated using the real expensive objective function, and both the global and local models are updated until the allowed computational budget is exhausted.
-The results indicated competitive performance with faster convergence that scales well with the increase in problem dimension for solving computationally expensive single-objective optimization problems.
-Dong et. al \cite{DONG2020100713} presented surrogate-assisted grey wolf optimization for high-dimensional and computationally expensive black-box problems that featured RBF-assisted meta-heuristic exploration.
-The RBF featured knowledge mining that includes a global search carried out using the grey wolf optimization and a local search strategy combining global and multi-start local exploration.
+Furthermore, Li \emph{et al.} \citep{LI2019291} presented an ensemble of surrogates assisted PSO of medium-scale expensive problems which used multiple trial positions for each particle and selected the promising positions by using the superiority and uncertainty of the ensemble simultaneously.
+In order to feature faster convergence and to avoid wrong global attraction of models, the optima of two surrogates that featured polynomial regression and RBF models were evaluated in the convergence state of particles.
+Liao \emph{et al.} \citep{LIAO2020106262} presented multi-surrogate multi-tasking optimization of expensive problems to accelerate the convergence by regarding the two surrogates as two related tasks.
+Therefore, two optimal solutions found by the multi-tasking algorithm were evaluated using the real expensive objective function, and both the global and local models were updated until the computational budget was exhausted.
+The results indicated competitive performance with faster convergence that scaled well with an increase in problem dimension for solving computationally expensive single-objective optimization problems.
+Dong \emph{et al.} \citep{DONG2020100713} presented surrogate-assisted black wolf optimization for high-dimensional and computationally expensive black-box problems that featured RBF-assisted meta-heuristic exploration.
+The RBF featured knowledge mining that includes a global search carried out using the black wolf optimization and a local search strategy combining global and multi-start local exploration.
 The method obtained superior computation efficiency and robustness demonstrated by comparison tests with benchmark functions.
-Chen et. al \cite{CHEN2021} presented efficient hierarchical surrogate-assisted differential evolution for high-dimensional expensive optimization using global and local surrogate model featuring RBF network with an application to an oil reservoir production optimization problem.
-The results show that the method was effective for most benchmark functions and gave promising performance for reservoir production optimization problem.
+Chen \emph{et al.} \citep{CHEN2021} presented efficient hierarchical surrogate-assisted differential evolution for high-dimensional expensive optimization using global and local surrogate models featuring RBF network with an application to an oil reservoir production optimization problem.
+The results show that the method was effective for most benchmark functions and gave a promising performance for a reservoir production optimization problem.
+Ji \emph{et al.} \citep{ji2021dual} presented a dual-surrogate-assisted cooperative PSO for expensive multimodal problems which reported highly competitive optimal solutions at a low computational cost for benchmark problems and a building energy conservation problem.
+Ji \emph{et al.} \citep{ji2021multisurrogate} further extended their previous approach using multi-surrogate-assisted multitasking PSO for expensive multimodal problems.